Flowers are more than meet the eyes, or the nose! In fact, some flowers are very drinkable.

-Flower tea almost seem to possess some sort of magical power.
-It is fragrant, and soothing.
+Flower tea almost seems to possess some sort of magical power.
+It is fragrant and soothing.
 In this video, you will find 5 very drinkable Chinese flowers.

 In the above video: Flowers, yes, drinkable!
 Not all of them of course.
 Today, I want to talk to you about 5 Chinese flowers that are very drinkable.

-The first one, and it’s my favorite, is the Chrysanthemum.
+The first one, and it’s my favourite, is the Chrysanthemum.

-Chrysanthemum, some people say that it taste like Chamomile but to me it actually taste kind of different.
+Chrysanthemum, some people say that it tastes like Chamomile but to me, it actually tastes kind of different.